Quick Picks

 GitHub Actions has a larger marketplace (15,000+ pre-built actions) and is easier for most developers to get started with.
 GitLab CI/CD is deeply integrated into the platform with Auto DevOps for zero-config pipelines and is generally more powerful for complex multi-project pipelines and compliance-heavy workflows.
 For simple-to-moderate CI/CD: GitHub Actions.
 For complex, regulated, or all-in-one DevOps: GitLab CI/CD.

-No, but it is strongest for that ecosystem.
+No, but it's strongest for that ecosystem.
 Azure DevOps supports Git repos, works with any language (Node.js, Python, Java, Go, etc.), and Azure Pipelines provides excellent multi-platform CI/CD (Windows, Linux, macOS).
 The free tier is generous.
 However, the UX and community are smaller than GitHub or GitLab, and non-Microsoft teams often find the platform less intuitive.
 If your infrastructure is on Azure or your team uses Visual Studio and .NET, Azure DevOps is the natural choice.

 GitHub Enterprise costs $21/user/month and includes 50,000 Actions minutes, SAML SSO, Advanced Security (CodeQL, Dependabot, secret scanning), and audit log API.
 GitLab Ultimate costs $99/user/month and includes advanced security (SAST, DAST, container scanning, secret detection, license compliance), portfolio management, and compliance frameworks.
 GitHub is cheaper per user, but GitLab Ultimate bundles more security and compliance features without requiring a separate CI/CD spend.

 Yes.
 GitLab Free includes unlimited repositories, 400 CI/CD minutes per month, and up to 5 users for shared features.
 For individuals and small teams, the free tier is functional and includes built-in CI/CD, merge requests, and basic security scanning.
-As your team grows beyond 5 users or needs more CI/CD minutes, you will need Premium ($29/user/month) or Ultimate ($99/user/month).
+As your team grows beyond 5 users or needs more CI/CD minutes, you'll need Premium ($29/user/month) or Ultimate ($99/user/month).
 Self-managed GitLab is available on all tiers including Free.

 GitHub Actions uses a marketplace model with 15,000+ community-built actions you compose workflows from reusable building blocks.
 It is YAML-based and integrates naturally with GitHub repos.
 GitLab CI is also YAML-based but everything is built-in no marketplace dependency.
 GitLab's Auto DevOps can auto-configure pipelines without writing YAML.
 GitHub Actions is generally easier for beginners; GitLab CI is more self-contained and better for compliance-heavy environments requiring zero third-party pipeline dependencies.